greenfieldb/Max-Midterm/README.md

 6)	For the (onebang,delay, and number object) in the patch, change the description to a common term such as FPS instead of “minimum time between each attack”.
 (COMPLETED)
 7)	Explain the bpatcher object, and the source.
     a.
 This is a keyfeature of your patch and needs to be explained in a very simple way like this is what allows for the sound to enter into Max/Msp.
 (COMPLETED)
-8)	Explain the ezdac~ object in max
+8)	Explain the ezdac~ object in max (COMPLETED)
     a.
 Basically works as an on or off button for your patch.
     b.
 Insert a comment saying to click here.
     c.
 Anything with a ~ in max is audio

+   TO DO LIST COMPLETE